cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpcheckcat.md

 **`-p port`**

-This option specifies the port that is used by the Greenplum Database.
+This option specifies the port that is used by the Cloudberry Database.

 **`-P password`**

-The password of the user connecting to Greenplum Database.
+The password of the user connecting to Cloudberry Database.

 **`-R test_name | 'test_name1,test_name2 [, ...]'`**

 Specify one or more tests to run.
 Specify multiple tests as a comma-delimited list of test names enclosed in quotes.

-Some tests can be run only when Greenplum Database is in restricted mode.
+Some tests can be run only when Cloudberry Database is in restricted mode.

 These are the tests that can be performed: